JuliaDiff/ChainRulesCore.jl/docs/src/config.md

 Note that it is not actually required that the same AD is used for forward and reverse.
 For example [Nabla.jl](https://github.com/invenia/Nabla.jl/) is a reverse mode AD.
-It might declare that it `CanForwardsMode`, and then define a wrapper around [ForwardDiff.jl](https://github.com/JuliaDiff/ForwardDiff.jl) in order to provide that capacity.
+It might declare that it `HasFowardsMode`, and then define a wrapper around [ForwardDiff.jl](https://github.com/JuliaDiff/ForwardDiff.jl) in order to provide that capacity.

 ## Writing rules that call back into AD